ZESCODE/zes-dash-v3/ARENA_PROMPT.md

 NON‑NEGOTIABLE RULES

-1. Zero mock data – every number must come from a live source.
+1. mock data – use mock for data you can't get or access..but write a note about it.
 2. Read‑only – the server never writes to ~/.hermes/ or ~/.zes/.
 3. Memory‑efficient – Node server RSS < 80MB, cold start < 2s.
-4. Design must match the templates – dark glass, purple accent, sidebar with icons.
+4. Design must match the templates – dark glass, frost card, sidebar with icons.
-5. All 10 pages must be accessible from the sidebar.
+5. All 11 pages must be accessible from the sidebar.

 ---

 DELIVERABLES

 Provide complete, runnable code for every file listed in the structure above.
-No TODOs, no placeholders – all pages functional with live data.

 ---

 Build it